 We value and encourage involvement with the community.
-At the heart of a vibrant and caring community, St Augustine's close network of local partners help to drive exceptional outcomes for children.
-Parents are also invited to our special events such as masses, the Christmas Nativity, the Carol service and other performances.
-We hold special celebrations and assemblies annually to thank our partners.
+At the heart of a vibrant and caring community, St Augustine's close network of local partners help to drive good outcomes

 Across the curriculum, we aim to deliver full engagement and learning for each child.
 As well as promoting cohesion, community and partner engagement enhances our children's progress, resilience and resourcefulness by facilitating: